 - Retention of collective technical knowledge of obsolete equipment not otherwise used on the mainline railway.

 - Behaviour of mainline heritage train passengers onboard heritage trains.

 The group’s membership is made up of the following industry categories:

 - heritage train operators

-- heritage vehicle owners
+- heritage vehicle owners and maintainers

 - infrastructure managers and owners